DanteUkraine/playwright-elements/README.md

 import { createIndexFile } from '../src/index';
 import * as pageObjectModule from './pages';

-// Generate an index files recursively in the specified folder generateIndexFile('./page.object');
+// Generate an index files recursively in the specified folder or use cli interface. generateIndexFile('./page.object');

 type TestFixtures = { pageObject: PageObject<typeof pageObjectModule> };